julkaar9/pynimate/docs/guide/starter.md

 We will go through some basic data animations using pynimate.

 ## Bar Chart Race
-Create a Bar Chart Race using the `Barplot` module.
+Create a Bar Chart Race using the `Barhplot` module.

 Pandas is a dependency and used for data manipulation, your data have to be a pandas `DataFrame`.
 The data needs to be in the following format,